-GE, the GE Monogram, and Predix are either registered trademarks or trademarks of All other trademarks are the property of their respective owners.
+GE Vernova, the GE Vernova logo, and Predix are either registered trademarks or trademarks of GE Vernova.
+All other trademarks are the property of their respective owners.

-This document may contain Confidential/Proprietary information of and/or its suppliers or vendors.
+This document may contain Confidential/Proprietary information of GE Vernova and/or its affiliates.
 Distribution or reproduction is prohibited without permission.